Water Treatment Management

 Types of Degrees Water Treatment Management Majors Are Getting

-The following table lists how many water quality and wastewater treatment management and recycling technology/technician graduations there were in 2020-2021 for each degree level.
+The following table lists how many water quality & wastewater treatment management & recycling technology graduations there were for each degree level during the last year for which data was available.

 Education Level | Number of Grads |